pixelated/puppet-pixelated/README.md

 $ vagrant up
 ```

+With this you'll have a virtual machine running the necessary version of Debian to proceed with the installation of the LEAP provider and the Pixelated Platform.

-### Installation
+#### Installation

-Now ssh into your box and become root.
+To run the installation, you'll need to ssh into the machine and become root.

-If you are using the vagrant/VirtualBox combination, run:
+If you are using the vagrant/VirtualBox combination mentioned above, run:
 ```bash
 vagrant ssh
 sudo bash
 ```

+If you set up your Debian box by another method (using a physical machine, a cloud provider, etc), you'll need to ssh into the box using it's ip.

 The only thing left is to execute the bootstrap script *convert-to-pixelated.sh*: